Pobre-da-Silva/pobrelang/README.md

 ```

 **Note:** there is another keyword like `dispull`,
 which also calls a stamp.
-This keyword is deprecated, though,
+This keyword (`sprint`) is deprecated, though,
-as it does not makes use of the new callstack feature.
+as it does not make use of the new callstack feature.
 It should not be used in any situation and is kept in the interpreter
 for compatibility with legacy code.